-State Human Rights Law (HRL)
+New York State Division of Human Rights (DHR)

 The Human Rights Law (HRL), codified as N.Y.
 Executive Law, art.
-15, § 290 et seq., applies to all employers in New York State with regard to sexual harassment, and protects employees, paid or unpaid interns and non-employees, regardless of immigration status.
-A complaint alleging violation of the Human Rights Law may be filed either with the Division of Human Rights (DHR) or in New York State Supreme Court.
+15, § 290 et seq., applies to employers in New York State with regard to sexual harassment, and protects employees, paid or unpaid interns and non-employees regardless of immigration status.
+A complaint alleging violation of the Human Rights Law may be filed either with DHR or in New York State Supreme Court.

 Complaints with DHR may be filed any time within one year of the harassment.
-If an individual did not file at DHR, they can sue directly in state court under the HRL, within three years of the alleged sexual harassment.
+If an individual did not file at DHR, they can sue directly in state court under the HRL, within three years of the alleged discrimination.
 An individual may not file with DHR if they have already filed a HRL complaint in state court.

-Complaining internally to Ethan Allen Staffing does not extend your time to file with DHR or in court.
+Complaining internally to The Horizon Group does not extend your time to file with DHR or in court.
 The one year or three years is counted from date of the most recent incident of harassment.
 You do not need an attorney to file a complaint with DHR, and there is no cost to file with DHR.

-DHR will investigate your complaint and determine whether there is probable cause to believe that sexual harassment has occurred.
+DHR will investigate your complaint and determine whether there is probable cause to believe that discrimination has occurred.
 Probable cause cases are forwarded to a public hearing before an administrative law judge.
-If sexual harassment is found after a hearing, DHR has the power to award relief, which varies but may include requiring your employer to take action to stop the harassment, or redress the damage caused, including paying of monetary damages, attorney's fees and civil fines.

-DHR's main office contact information is: NYS Division of Human Rights, One Fordham Plaza, Fourth Floor, Bronx, New York 10458.
-You may call (718) 741-8400 or visit: www.dhr.ny.gov.

-Contact DHR at (888) 392-3644 or visit dhr.ny.gov/complaint for more information about filing a complaint.
+If discrimination is found after a hearing, DHR has the power to award relief, which varies but may include requiring your employer to take action to stop the harassment, or redress the damage caused, including paying monetary damages, attorney's fees and civil fines.
+DHR's main office contact information is: NYS Division of Human Rights, One Fordham Plaza, Fourth Floor, Bronx, New York 10458, (718) 741-8400; or you may contact DHR at (888) 392-3644 or visit dhr.ny.gov/complaint for more information about filing a complaint.
 The website has a complaint form that can be downloaded, filled out, notarized and mailed to DHR.
 The website also contains contact information for DHR's regional offices across New York State.

-Civil Rights Act of 1964

-The United States Equal Employment Opportunity Commission (EEOC) enforces federal anti-discrimination laws, including Title VII of the 1964 federal Civil Rights Act (codified as 42 U.S.C. § 2000e et seq.).
-An individual can file a complaint with the EEOC anytime within 300 days from the harassment.
-There is no cost to file a complaint with the EEOC.
-The EEOC will investigate the complaint, and determine whether there is reasonable cause to believe that discrimination has occurred, at which point the EEOC will issue a Right to Sue letter permitting the individual to file a complaint in federal court.

-The EEOC does not hold hearings or award relief, but may take other action including pursuing cases in federal court on behalf of complaining parties.
-Federal courts may award remedies if discrimination is found to have occurred.
-In general, private employers must have at least 15 employees to come within the jurisdiction of the EEOC.

-An employee alleging discrimination at work can file a "Charge of Discrimination."
-The EEOC has district, area, and field offices where complaints can be filed.
-Contact the EEOC by calling 1-800-669-4000 (TTY: 1-800-669-6820), visiting their website at www.eeoc.gov or via email at info@eeoc.gov.

-If an individual filed an administrative complaint with DHR, DHR will file the complaint with the EEOC to preserve the right to proceed in federal court.

-Local Protections
+Other Localities

-Many localities enforce laws protecting individuals from sexual harassment and discrimination.
-An individual should contact the county, city or town in which they live to find out if such a law exists.
-For example, employees who work in New York City may file complaints of sexual harassment with the New York City Commission on Human Rights.
-Contact their main office at Law Enforcement Bureau of the NYC Commission on Human Rights, 40 Rector Street, 10th Floor, New York, New York; call 311 or (212) 306-7450; or visit www.nyc.gov/html/cchr/html/home/home.shtml.
+Other localities may have their own laws protecting individuals from sexual harassment.
+Contact the county, city, or town in which you live to find out if such a law exists Contact the Local Police Department If the harassment involves physical touching, coerced physical confinement, or coerced sex acts, which may constitue a crime.

-Contact the Local Police Department

-If the harassment involves unwanted physical touching, coerced physical confinement or coerced sex acts, the conduct may constitute a crime.
-Contact the local police department.

-Ethan Allen Staffing Complaint Form for Reporting Sexual Harassment
+Complaint Form for Reporting Sexual Harassment The Horizon Group

-New York State Labor Law requires all employers to adopt a sexual harassment prevention policy that includes a complaint form to report alleged incidents of sexual harassment.
+New York State Labor Law requires all employers to adopt a sexual harassment prevention policy that includes a complaint form for employees to report alleged incidents of sexual harassment.

-If you believe that you have been subjected to sexual harassment, you are encouraged to complete this form and submit it to Ethan Allen Staffing HR Department; Mail to: 59 Academy Street Poughkeepsie, NY 12603 or Fax to: 845.471.9856.
+If you believe that you have been subjected to sexual harassment, you are encouraged to complete this form and submit it to Beth Banks, Human Resources Manager in our Hicksville office at 20 Jerusalem Ave., 3rd Floor, Hicksville, NY 11801; or by calling 516-326-2020 x349 for email and/or fax information.
 You will not be retaliated against for filing a complaint.

-If you are more comfortable reporting verbally or in another manner, your employer should complete this form, provide you with a copy and follow its sexual harassment prevention policy by investigating the claims as outlined at the end of this form.
+If you are more comfortable reporting verbally or in another manner, The Horizon Garpou may complete this form based on the verbal reporting, provide you with a copy, and follow the sexual harassment prevention policy by investigating the claim(s).